 What is Shared Hosting?

 So, as the name suggests, Shared Hosting is the most basic type of hosting you can BUY from web hosting providers.
-As the name suggests, shared means a lot of other websites share the same server and use the same resources at the same time.
-The IP address of all those website is the same and if the server goes down, all the websites hosted on that server will go down as well.
+As the name suggests, shared means a lot of other websites share the same server.
+And use the same resources at the same time.
+The IP address of all those websites is the same.
+If the server goes down, all the websites hosted on that server will go down as well.

-Basically when you are using a shared web hosting, you are sharing the space, the bandwidth, the CPU as well as the load on the server with other users of that very server.
+Basically, when you are using a shared web hosting, you are sharing everything.
+The space, bandwidth, CPU, as well as the load on the server with other users of that very server.
 If a site eats up a lot of resources, it will slow down other sites as well.

-Now, the main reason why shared hosting is one of the most sold web hosting spaces is because they come for dirt cheap prices.
+The main reason shared hosting is one of the most sold hosting spaces is because they are dirt cheap.
 Companies like HostGator even provide the first month for as low as $0.01.
-If you go with some other companies, you will see that the plans of shared hosting start from below $5 and they provide some great stuff like unlimited domains, unlimited bandwidth and what not.
+If you go with some other companies, you will see that the plans of shared hosting start from below $5.
+They provide some great stuff like unlimited domains, unlimited bandwidth and what not.
 These shared hosting plans are only good for those who want to host a basic website that doesn’t get many visitors.
 Even the hosting companies have restrictions like CPU usage that a site can use.
 But our main point of this post is how the location of the servers can affect the performance of the web hosting.
 So let us take a look on that.

 Server Location and How it Affects Shared Hosting Performance

-Server location definitely affects the shared hosting performance and in this section we will see what affects you are going to see when your server is at a remote location and the visitors are at different location.
+Server location definitely affects the shared hosting performance.
+In this section, we will see what affects you are going to see.
+When your server is at a remote location and the visitors are at a different location.